VictorGoic0/The-Gauntlets-Designer/tasks.md

 - [ ] Can sign in with email/password
 - [ ] Display name shows correctly for email/password users
 - [ ] Newly created text can be rotated immediately
-- [ ] Text maintains correct size after resize then rotate
+- [x] Text maintains correct size after resize then rotate
+- [x] Multiple transforms in a row work without snap-back
 - [ ] All existing functionality still works